shirograhm/riot-items-tfm2/workshop_desc.md

 [b]This mod supports custom item values and custom item builds.
 See instructions below![/b]

-Lastly, this mod also offers the ability to force unique item builds.
-Duplicates chosen by the AI are swapped for another item of the same category.
+Lastly, this mod can enforce [b]Smart Builds[/b] on the AI's item picks: no duplicates, no items the champion can't use, and a sensible buy order.
 Toggle it in the in-game Build Editor.
+See [b]Smart Builds[/b] below.

 [h1] Important [/h1]
 This mod currently supports English, Vietnamese, Portuguese (BR), Russian, Chinese (Simplified), and Korean locales.
 You can use it with other languages, but the names and descriptions of the items will be broken.